RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-postgresql/README.md

 **Choose Instance Type**:

 Note that you will need to select an [EC2 Instance Type][14] for your instance.</br>
-The minimum requirements are **2CPUs and 2GiB memory**.
-Although it is not critical for this specific instance, as it's just for creating the base image.
+Although it's has less imporance for this specific instance, as it's just for creating the base image.

 **Configure Instance**: